auth0/express-oauth2-bearer/README.md

 | clockTolerance      | `5`                             | The clock's tolerance in seconds for token verification.                       |
 | clientSecret        | `env.CLIENT_SECRET`             | The client secret, only required if you need to validate tokens signed with symmetric algorithms. |

-`jwt.requiresScopes` accepts either an string or an array of strings.
+`jwt.requiredScopes` accepts either an string or an array of strings.

 ## License